Advertisement

 Product Reviews / Main Nibbles / Cookies, Cakes & Pastry

-Page 5: L & M
+Page 5: Terms With L & M

 There are thousands of different types of cakes in the world today; each culture has its specialties, most of which never reach our shores.
-Here, we present some of the more popular types one is likely to encounter—or at least hear about—in the U.S. If your favorite isn’t represented, tell us about it.
+Here, we present some of the different types of cakes that one is likely to encounter—or at least hear about—in the U.S. If your favorite isn’t represented, tell us about it.
 After you’ve checked out the cakes, take a look at our other food glossaries—an easy way to get up to speed on more than fifty different food categories.
-Most related to this Cake Glossary are our Chocolate Glossary, Custard Glossary, Dessert Sauce Glossary, Ice Cream & Frozen Desserts Glossary and Sugar Glossary.
+Most related to this Cake Glossary are our Chocolate Glossary, Custard Glossary, Dessert Sauce Glossary, Ice Cream & Frozen Desserts Glossary, and Sugar Glossary.

 a b c d e f g h i j k l m n o p q r s t u v w x y z